thenry3/Hunt-Jobs/README.md

 > ./HuntJobs.dms Colorado -t test.txt

-Using everything, we can do search in California, New York, and Dallas for full-time software developer positions, having the output be printed on terminal, and parsed into a csv, excel, and text file.
+Using everything, we can do search in California, New York, and Dallas for full-time designer positions, having the output be printed on terminal, and parsed into a csv, excel, and text file.

-> ./HuntJobs.dms California New+York Dallas -f -k Software Developer --verbose -c foobar.csv -e ../foobar.xlsx -t ~/Documents/foobar.txt
+> ./HuntJobs.dms California New+York -f -k designer --verbose -c foobar.csv -e ../foobar.xlsx -t ~/Documents/foobar.txt

 Enjoy!